OzLievano/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  closure is used inside the funct
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+What is always the same is the interpolation of dan's name and 'rolled a ' string associated to that interpolation.
+What changes is the newRoll interpolation as its a random number each time we invoke the personalDice() function.
 c.
 What is the lexical scope of `newRoll`?
+  The lexical scope of NewRoll is anything inside of the function personalDice(name) and the function() being returned.

 ### Task 2c - Exit Ticket